vinstic-myshell/myshell-doc-en/product-manual/robot-creative-workshop/enhanced-prompt-(beta).md

 <figure><img src="../../.gitbook/assets/用户教育示意图-4.png" alt=""><figcaption></figcaption></figure>

 The switch of the prefix or suffix has no direct relationship with the quality of the chatbot's conversation.
-Please aim to achieve the expected effect when turning on or off the Enhanced Prompt prefix and suffix.
+Please aim to achieve the expected result when turning on or off the Enhanced Prompt prefix and suffix.

 ### Explanation of Enhanced Prompt Editing

 The length of the prefix and suffix is not directly proportional to the quality of the chatbot's conversation.

-In most cases, Enhanced Prompt within a few sentences can bring a qualitative improvement to the chatbot's ability.
+In most cases, an Enhanced Prompt within a few sentences can bring a qualitative improvement to the chatbot's ability.

-However, too long Enhanced Prompt may make it difficult for the chatbot to capture the user's real output, resulting in a decrease in quality.
+However, a too long Enhanced Prompt may make it difficult for the chatbot to capture the user's real output, resulting in a decline in quality.

 <figure><img src="../../.gitbook/assets/用户教育示意图-6.png" alt=""><figcaption></figcaption></figure>